ONSdigital/srm-rh-ui/README.md

 4. Complile the translations

+> [!NOTE]
+> Double check your translation files (messages.po) for the `#, fuzzy` comment.
+This indicates that the tranlsation isn't an exact match and won't be rendered on the page.
+Double check the translations and remove any incorrectly matched lines, then remove the `fuzzy` comment.

 To compile updates to the messages.po files into messages.mo (the file actually used by the site) use:
-(If you've only changes made one small change and there's a `#, fuzzy` entry in the translation, double-check the translation then remove the comment before compiling)
 ```
 pipenv run pybabel compile -d rh_ui/translations
 ```